 For traditional IRAs, you must begin taking minimum required distributions by April 1 of the year following the year in which you turn 70½.
 The same generally holds true for 401(k) plans and other qualified retirement plans.
 However, if you wait until after December 31, you will have to take two MRDs in one year, which could affect your income tax bracket or Medicare eligibility.

 If you are over 70½ and still working, you can generally delay your MRDs from your 401(k) until you retire.2 For all subsequent years, distributions must be made annually by December 31.
-Fidelity customers must complete MRD transactions by December 31, but please allow time for any trades to settle if you are selling investments to take your MRD.
+Fidelity customers must complete MRD transactions by December 31.
+Remember to allow time for any trades to settle if you are selling investments to take your MRD.

 Failure to withdraw the MRD annually by the applicable deadline may result in substantial tax penalties, as much as 50% of the amount not distributed.
 All withdrawals of earnings and pretax contributions are taxed as ordinary income.